 Images are everything.
 It isn’t a surprise that online customers want to see the products they are purchasing from all angles, so they can be sure about what they are buying and know what to expect.
 It is essential to provide high-quality images of each product you sell.
 However, including images that aren’t optimized can slow your page speed down, which will do the opposite of impressing your customers or encouraging them to stay.

-As this is a common pain for our clients, we’ve decided to share some methods of image optimization used for Magento 2 performance tunings that really work.
+As this is a common pain for our clients, we’ve decided to share some Magento image optimization best practices that really work.
 Let’s check them out!

-Why Image Size is Crucial for Magento Performance?
+Why Magento Image Size is Crucial for a Store Performance?

 The HTTP Archive claims that images make up around half of the overall worldwide website content, as you can see on the graph below